A single-portfolio licensing program for organizations whose products cache executable content across security policy transitions.

 Portfolio-wide, co-development

-If your products fall into any of these categories, our patent claims may be relevant.
+If your products fall into any of these categories, the pending claims may be relevant.

 Operating system developers (mobile, desktop, embedded) who manage security modes and cached executable content across policy transitions.
 Includes iOS, Android, Windows, macOS, Linux, ChromeOS.